tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-20.md

 Here is a list of all (recent and important) changes to InControl and Fx Control:

+* **7 May 2024:**
+  * New 'hasstructure' boolean test to test if the current position has any structure
+  * New 'cave' test that tries to see if the position is in a cave
+  * The 'mod' test in item filters was not working at all
+  * Item filters have improved.
+It's now possible to not have to specify the item but instead match on tag or mod only
+  * New 'armorset', 'armormultiply', 'armoradd', 'followrangeset', 'followrangemultiply', and 'followrangeadd' actions to change the armor and follow range of mobs
+  * New 'attackspeedset', 'attackspeedmultiply', 'attackspeedadd', 'armortoughnessset', 'armortoughnessmultiply', and 'armortoughnessadd' actions to change the attack speed and armor toughness of mobs
+  * All actions that modify attributes will now work properly if spread out in multiple rules
 * **9 March 2024:**
   - The 'structure' test now supports lists
   - New 'structuretags' test to support a (list of) structure tags